Sean1510/ChronoVoice-Your-Calendar-s-AI-Announcer/README.md

-# 📅 Auto Calendar Reminder
+# 📅 ChronoVoice - Your Calendar's AI Announcer

-**Never miss an upcoming event!** Auto Calendar Reminder is a smart automation workflow that filters, formats, and reminds you of calendar events in real-time.
+**Never miss an upcoming event!** ChronoVoice is a smart automation workflow that filters, formats, and reminds you of calendar events in real-time.
 Perfect for busy schedules, meetings, and deadlines!

 ---